Last Updated on April 15, 2023 by Jessica Lauren Vine

 Those phone apps are great, and we use them for a second opinion to compare possible routes with the RV GPS.
 Also, while the

-Are RV GPS’s Perfect?
+Are RV GPS Perfect?

 No navigational tool is perfect.
 Even paper maps can have errors on them, and they certainly don’t show current road closures and traffic issues.
 The biggest issue I’ve found with our RV GPS is also the key to its success.
 When it routes, it chooses known safe routes.
-That doesn’t mean that there are not safe routes which are shorter and faster out there.
+That doesn’t mean that there are not safe routes that are shorter and faster out there.
 It sends you where it knows it’s safe, if it doesn’t know, then it won’t route you that way unless it’s the only available route and it doesn’t know of a specific issue on that road.

 A classic example of this can be found driving down US 101 along the Oregon coast – a drive everyone should do at least once.
 A few miles north of Florence, Oregon, US 101 passes through the Haceta Head Cape Creek Tunnel.
 This tunnel has a steeply arched roof.
 The low point of the tunnel is marked at 11’ 6”, but that is at the outside edge of the shoulder of the road.
 The arch quickly rises to 14’ 6” at the white shoulder line.